mad-lab-fau/gaitmap/README.md

 ```
 pip install gaitmap gaitmap_mad --upgrade
 ```

+Both packages are always released together and have the same version number.
+We don't recommend mixing different versions of `gaitmap` and `gaitmap_mad`.

 **Note:** gaitmap-mad is published under a AGPL-3.0 license, while gaitmap is published under a MIT license.
 Please, check the License section below for more details.